Body jewelry materials: Surgical stainless steel

-Both in the 400 series of SAE steel grades, 440 and 420 stainless steel varieties, known also by the name "cutlery stainless steel," are high-carbon steels alloyed with chromium.
-As martensitic stainless steel grades, their corrosion resistance is inferior to 316 stainless steel materials.
-SAE 420 and 440 stainless steel grades typically contain little to no nickel, but their compositions generally include carbon, chromium, silicon, manganese, phosphorus, and sulfur.
-Some SAE 440 steel samples may contain trace amounts of nickel (less than 0.06%).
+SAE 420 and SAE 440 stainless steel varieties, also known as cutlery stainless steel, are high-carbon steels alloyed with carbon, chromium, silicon, manganese, phosphorus, and sulfur.
+Some SAE 440 samples may contain trace amounts of nickel of less than 0.06%, but these two steels typically contain no nickel.
+Being martensitic stainless steel grades, their corrosion resistance is inferior to SAE 316 stainless steel materials.

-Considerations with stainless steel jewelry

-Various grades of stainless steel, including 316L, 316LVM, and ASTM F138 compliant varieties, contain some percentage of nickel.
-Individuals with a nickel allergy may still experience allergic reactions to steel jewelry, depending on their sensitivity and jewelry's nickel content.
-As a form of contact dermatitis, nickel allergies can manifest after a person's skin comes in contact with items containing nickel.
-Nickel allergy symptoms can include a painful, itchy rash on the skin as well as redness, hives, dryness, discoloration, blisters, and draining fluid.
-Additionally, skin may become excoriated or broken, especially if the person scratches affected areas.
+Steel body jewelry has both advantages and disadvantages.
+Certain varieties are biocompatible and can be sterilized in autoclaves.
+However, steel's high thermal conductivity compared to organic materials such as wood or horn can also cause it to feel colder against the skin in low temperatures.
+Because of its weight, larger pieces of steel jewelry can cause tension in the body tissue or unwanted stretching or tearing of a piercing, potentially dangerous in areas with low blood circulation such as the earlobe.
+Various grades of stainless steel, including some ASTM F138-compliant varieties, contain some nickel, leading to individuals with a nickel allergy sometimes experiencing allergic reactions to steel jewelry, depending on their sensitivity and the jewelry's nickel content.
+As a form of contact dermatitis, nickel allergy symptoms can include a painful, itchy rash on the skin where it has come in contact with the jewelry as well as redness, hives, dryness, discoloration, blisters, and draining fluid.
+Skin may also become excoriated or broken, especially if the person scratches affected areas.
+Consequently, the APP recommends that only steel alloys that are confirmed as European Union (EU) Nickel Directive compliant be used for body jewelry.

-One disadvantage of steel is its weight.
-For larger pieces of jewelry, this can be a problem as it can cause tension in the body tissue, and also unwanted stretching or tearing of a piercing.
-In areas with low blood circulation, such as the earlobe, this can be potentially dangerous.

-Another downside is its tendency to become very cold during winter.
-This can cause problems; due to this, many change their jewelry to others made of horn, bone, wood, plastics, and glass during winter.